Urbanization in China

 Urbanization in the People's Republic of China increased in speed following the initiation of the reform and opening up policy.
-By the end of 2024, the country had an urbanization rate of 67% and is expected to reach 75–80% by 2035.
+According to the Chinese government, the country's urbanization rate was 67 percent at end of 2024.
+According to the United Nations, the country's urbanization rate was 83.7 percent in 2025, having peaked in absolute numbers in 2021.

 History

 Before industrialization

-China's increase in urbanization was one of the several functions of the surpluses produced from the agricultural sectors in China (farming and pastoral dependency).
-This judgment is based on (1) the fact that not until the end of the Qing period did Chinese begin importing moderate quantities of foodstuffs from the outside world to help feed its population; and (2) the fact that the handicraft sector never challenged agricultural dominance in the economy despite a symbiotic relationship between them.
+China's rapid urbanization can be largely attributed to increases in food supply beginning 20th century.
+Starting at the end of the Qing period, China began importing moderate quantities of foodstuffs from the outside world to help feed its population.
+Along with improvements in agricultural productivity, labor demand in the countryside dropped dramatically.

 By the same token, urbanization rarely exceeded ten percent of the total population although large urban centres were established.
 For example, during the Song, the northern capital Kaifeng (of the Northern Song) and southern capital Hangzhou (of the Southern Song) had 1.4 million and one million inhabitants, respectively.
 In addition, it was common that urban residents also had one foot in the rural sector due to private landholding property rights.

 People's Republic of China

-Originally a collection of fishing villages, Shenzhen rapidly grew to be one of the largest cities in China.
+Originally a collection of fishing and agricultural villages, Shenzhen rapidly grew to be one of the largest cities in China.